 Nursing school was a great foundation to teach you the importance of SAFETY & the Medical Lingo, & to help you pass NCLEX of course!

-Bedside Nursing (Especially in the NICU) can be different from your Nursing School experiences.
+Bedside nursing can be different from your Nursing School experiences.
 Here is a list of TIPS I have compiled to help you transition into your nursing role.
-(NICU Style)

 1. Never be afraid to ask questions.